jtauber/plato-texts/README.md

 Learner-oriented Greek texts of Plato (eventually) with linguistic annotation

-This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).
+These texts are being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).

 ## Contributors